Andret2344/surround-it/README.md

 - Node.js **>= 22.18.0**
 - Yarn **>= 1.22.22**

+> [!NOTE]
-> Note: Other versions might work as well but haven't been tested.
+> Other versions might work as well but haven't been tested.
 If you have knowledge about it running on earlier versions, please let me know.

 ### Setup Instructions